All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Not Checking Pricing with Alliance Partners

 If you want to fly a specific airline or route, the best deal is not always going to be booking directly with that airline.
 In fact, you’ll often get a better deal by booking the flight through an alliance partner.
+Different airlines charge different prices for the same exact flight.

+You can sometimes save a lot of miles (or taxes and fees) by booking with an alliance partner.
 For example, here’s a flight on May 12, from Chicago to Zurich flying non-stop on Swiss Airlines.
 You can book this flight with United Airlines for 44k miles and $5.60.
 OR you can book the same exact flight with Air Canada for 40k miles and $81 (Canadian dollars).

 When to Transfer Points to Airlines